my1396/Econ-Study/_posts/2024-02-28-Financial-data.md

 ___

-**Asset Pricing data at OSE**
+### Asset Pricing data for OSE

-Professor Bernt Arne Ødegaard maintains a database of financial data for the Oslo Stock Exchange, which is available for free on his website.
+Professor [Bernt Arne Ødegaard](https://ba-odegaard.no) maintains a database of financial data for the Oslo Stock Exchange, which is available for free on his website.
 The database includes daily and monthly pricing factors used in asset pricing.

 **Download pricing factors:** <https://ba-odegaard.no/financial_data/ose_asset_pricing_data/index.html>